Is someone spying on your business? Or even worse—stealing from it from right under your nose?

 - Who your contact is.

 Making sure they perform the same due diligence on their third-parties (known as your fourth-party vendors) is also crucial.
-Many people will soon learn that their fourth- and fifth-party vendors may be overseas companies or companies that are included on the Office of Foreign Assets Control (OFAC) SDN lists that you cannot do business with.
+Many companies will soon learn that their fourth- and fifth-party vendors may be overseas companies or companies that are included on the Office of Foreign Assets Control (OFAC) SDN lists that you cannot do business with.

 Understand Your Cyber Liability Insurance Policies